Dynamics of feedback Ising model: Phase diagrams and dynamics of feedback Ising model

-The function $V(m)$ is often called the binary entropy function, i.e., the logarithm of a binomial distribution.
-(The formula \eqref{Vm} for $V(m)$ breaks down and must be replaced with the exact value $\log(2)$ when $|m|\to1^-$.)
+when $|m|<1$, and $V(\pm 1)=\log(2)$.
 For each $T\in(0,T_c)$ and $h\in(h_-(T),h_+(T))$, ${\cal M}$ can be evaluated numerically, and the Maxwell curve $h_*(T)$ as the zero level set of the function ${\cal M}(T,h)$ is plotted in the $(T,h)$-plane in Fig.~\ref{fig:FIM_Th}.
 The upper equilibrium $m_+$ is the more probable state when $h>h_*(T)$, while the lower equilibrium $m_-$ is the more probable state when $h<h_*(T)$.
 Thus, increasing the magnetic field always favors the upper equilibrium in both the classical IM and the FIM.

 Although a unique Maxwell magnetic field exists at a fixed temperature, a unique Maxwell temperature may not exist at a fixed magnetic field.
 In the classical IM with $\gamma=0$, we have $h_*(T)=0$ as shown in Fig.~\ref{fig:FIM_Th_g0}, so there are infinitely many Maxwell temperatures at $h=0$ and none otherwise.
 Thus, increasing the temperature favors neither the upper nor the lower equilibrium.
 However, in the FIM with $\gamma>0$, $h_*(T)$ increases to the cusp $(T_c,h_c)$ as shown in Figs.~\ref{fig:FIM_Th_g23}--\ref{fig:FIM_Th_g43}, so there is a unique Maxwell temperature for any fixed $h\in(h_*(0),h_c)$ and none otherwise.
-For any fixed $h\in(0,h_c)$, the Maxwell temperature exists in the temperature island disconnected from zero temperature.
+For any fixed $h\in(0,h_c)$, the Maxwell temperature exists in the finite-temperature interval disconnected from $T=0$.
 The unique feature of the FIM is that the Maxwell temperature is well defined when $h$ is small and either positive or negative, and increasing the temperature favors the lower equilibrium.